Rising Above Chaotic Likelihoods: Importance Sampling via Pseudo-orbit Data Assimilation

-For each experimental run, the minimum distance between those IS states (whose RLLik$>-1$) and the Truth is recorded.
-The minimum, maximum and median statistical values of the minimum distance from the Truth are reported in Table~\ref{tab:LLikO} and \ref{tab:LLikS}.
-It is clear that the quality of the IS states improves (the minimum distance from the Truth decreases) as the observation window length increases.
-This is expected inasmuch as more information from the system dynamics becomes available when using a longer window.
-It is shown in Table~\ref{tab:LLikO} that the maximum value of the minimum distance among the $2048$ different realizations is $1.49\times 10^{-10}$ for a window length of 32 and in Table~\ref{tab:LLikS} the maximum value of the minimum distance among different true initial conditions is $2.02\times 10^{-10}$.
-PDA importance sampling appears both robust and efficient\footnote{Drawing samples uniformly from within a distance of $0.1$ of Truth would require $\sim 10^8$ candidates in order to find a candidate within $\sim 2\times 10^{-10}$ of Truth.
-Such a procedure need not identify any high likelihood states.
-The results of Table~\ref{tab:LLikO} and \ref{tab:LLikS} were obtained with only 1024 GD minimization iterations in each realization (each and every one of which identified high likelihood states close to Truth).}.
+For each experimental run, the minimum distance between those states obtained by PDA importance sampler (whose relative log-likelihood larger than minus one) and Truth is recorded.
+The minimum, maximum and median statistical values of the minimum distance from Truth are reported in Table~\ref{tab:LLikO} and \ref{tab:LLikS}.
+It is clear that the PDA importance sampler identifies states at higher quality (the minimum distance from Truth decreases) as the observation window length increases.
+This is expected inasmuch as more information from the dynamics {is} available {given} a longer window.
+Table~\ref{tab:LLikO} shows that the maximum value of the minimum distance among the $2048$ different realizations is $1.49\times 10^{-10}$ for a window length of 32 and in Table~\ref{tab:LLikS} the maximum value of the minimum distance among different true initial conditions is $2.02\times 10^{-10}$.
+The PDA importance sampler is both robust and efficient in this case.\footnote{Drawing samples uniformly from within a distance of $0.1$ of Truth would require $\sim 10^8$ candidates in order to find a candidate within $\sim 2\times 10^{-10}$ of Truth{; even then that close candidate need not have high likelihood.} The results of Table~\ref{tab:LLikO} and \ref{tab:LLikS} were obtained with only 1024 GD minimization iterations in each realization (each and every one of which identified high likelihood states close to Truth).}

-Complications arise from the fact that the Logistic Map is two-to-one; these have nothing to do with chaos per se (beyond the fact that one-to-one maps in one-dimension cannot display chaotic dynamics).
-Moving to higher dimensional\footnote{where the model state becomes a state vector} one-to-one maps, the calculation of preimages becomes straightforward.

-The experiments above demonstrate that truly high likelihood points can be located using dynamical information.
-This eases Berliner's identification problem of initial condition with the appearance of chaotic likelihoods.
-Selecting an ensemble from this high likelihood set allows for informative forecasts which do not become useless until long after those from the point forecasts illustrated by Berliner~\cite{Berliner1991} become uninformative.
+The experiments above {solve {by demonstration} Berliner's ``impossible" challenge; they} demonstrate that truly high likelihood points can be located using dynamical information, {easing} Berliner's identification problem of initial condition.
+Selecting an ensemble from this high likelihood set allows for informative forecasts which do not become useless until after those from the point forecasts illustrated by Berliner~\cite{Berliner1991} become uninformative.